enclustra/meta-enclustra-mpfs/README.md

 The tool kas can be used to checkout the repositories and setup the build directory.
 The build process can be started independently with bitbake as shown in following example.

-    kas checkout kas-project.yml
+    kas checkout build.yml
     source openembedded-core/oe-init-build-env
-    MACHINE=me-mp1-250-si-d3en bitbake image-minimal-hwtest
+    MACHINE=refdes-me-mp1-250-si-d3en-pe1 bitbake image-minimal-hwtest

 ## Deployment

 The OpenEmbedded Image Creator (wic) creates a partitioned image file for SD card/eMMC.
 The partitions are configured in the OpenEmbedded kickstart file ([meta-enclustra-refdes/wic/enclustra-mercury-mp1.wks](meta-enclustra-refdes/wic/enclustra-mercury-mp1.wks)).
-The image file to be deployed on SD card/eMMC can be found in **build/tmp-glibc/deploy/images/\<MACHINE\>** directory, e.g. **image-minimal-hwtest-me-mp1-250-si-d3en.wic**.
+The image file to be deployed on SD card/eMMC can be found in **build/tmp-glibc/deploy/images/\<MACHINE\>** directory, e.g. **image-minimal-hwtest-refdes-me-mp1-250-si-d3en-pe1.wic**.

 To be able to boot Linux, the SoC must be programmed with the [bitstream](#fpga-reference-designs-for-microchip-libero) and [HSS](#hart-software-services).

 ### Creating a Bootable SD Card

-Copy the image file to a SD card e.g.
+Copy the image file to an SD card e.g.

-    dd if=image-minimal-hwtest-me-mp1-250-si-d3en.wic of=<device> && sync
+    dd if=image-minimal-hwtest-refdes-me-mp1-250-si-d3en-pe1.wic of=<device> && sync

 Note that the device of the SD card (\<device\>) needs to be replaced with the SD card device on your host (e.g. /dev/sdd).